 Courtesy of the famous Weta Digital, The Lord of the Rings took rotoscoping and keyframing to a whole new scale with the character Gollum, capturing Andy Serkis’ facial expressions and moves precisely.
 Weta brought to life some of the book’s characters that seemed impossible before.

 05. Terminator 2 (1991)

-This Oscar winning visual effects spectacle showed off the villain, T-1000, with its famous liquid effect.
+This Oscar-winning visual effects spectacle showed off the villain, the T-1000, with its famous liquid effect.
 It was unlike anything we had seen before.
 Characters interacted with a CGI character who was able to morph and shape.
-T2’s breathtaking visual effects are testament to director James Cameron’s passionate support for new technology.
-He has always pushed the boundaries when it comes to new ways of making and improving film.
+T2‘s breathtaking visual effects are a testament to director James Cameron’s passionate support for new technology.
+He has always pushed the boundaries when it comes to new ways of making and improving the film.

 04. Jurassic Park (1993)

 Marked as a major turning point for CGI, taking it out of the novelty stage, Jurassic Park literally brought dinosaurs back to life, pixel by pixel.
 Prior to the film, CGI was considered to be phase and studios were still in favour of using robotics instead.
 It’s surprising how Jurassic Park still holds up today as believable – the dinosaurs still look great.
 There were over 50 CGI shots in the movie.
 That’s more than any movie before to its release.